-Name of Plan Lead Organization egional / federal planning efforts How do the goals of your Strategic Plan overlap with Traine of Flair Lead Organization the goals of each plan?
+Name of Plan Lead Organization How do the goals of your Strategic Plan overlap with the goals of each plan?
 The D:H plan provides strategies for ending homelessness and increasing affordable housing stock Continuum of Care Destination:Home in the County.
 This effort aligns with the Strategic Plan's goals to increase/support Affordable Housing and Alleviate Homelessness.
-Two of the primary goals of each of these plans are essentially the same: Increase/Support Affordable City of Cympy yello Housing; and Addressing Homelessness.
-Both plans City of Sunnyvale City of Community also have goals related to improving local housing General Plan, 2015- City of Sunnyvale stock and neighborhoods, and addressing priority 2023 Housing needs (non-housing community development needs).
+Two of the primary goals of each of these plans are essentially the same: Increase/Support Affordable City of Cympynydd Housing; and Addressing Homelessness.
+Both plans City of Sunnyvale City of Cympynyola also have goals related to improving local housing General Plan, City of Sunnyvale stock and neighborhoods, and addressing priority 2015-2023 Housing needs (non-housing community development needs).
 About 80% of the content of the two plans are very similar.
-This plan guides the Santa Clara County HIV Planning 2012-2014 Santa Clara County HIV Planning Council for Prevention and Care Council for Prevention and Care in its development of Comprehensive HIV a compassionate system of HIV prevention and care Prevention & Care for the County.
-This effort aligns with the Strategic Plan Plan's goal to address Other Community Development Needs This plan quantifies the needs of the 9-county Bay Area, which includes Sunnyvale, primarily for new housing units to address population growth projected to occur in the next 8 years.
-The regional housing need is further divided into an allocation or RHNA for each Regional Housing county and city in the region.
-The plan indicates Need Plan for the Association of Bay Area Sunnyvale needs nearly 5,500 new housing units San Francisco B Governments during this period.
-This plan aligns with the Strategic Sull Fruiteiseo B Plan's goals to increase/support Affordable Housing and Alleviate Homelessness.
+This plan guides the Santa Clara County HIV Planning Comprehensive Santa Clara County HIV Council for Prevention and Care in its development of a HIV Prevention & Planning Council for compassionate system of HIV prevention and care for Care Plan Prevention and Care the County.
+This effort aligns with the Strategic Plan's goal to address Other Community Development Needs

+Name of Plan Lead Organization How do the goals of your Strategic Plan overlap with the goals of each plan?
+Regional Housing Need Plan for the San Francisco B Association of Bay Area Governments This plan quantifies the needs of the 9-county Bay Area, which includes Sunnyvale, primarily for new housing units to address population growth projected to occur in the next 8 years.
+The regional housing need is further divided into an allocation or RHNA for each county and city in the region.
+The plan indicates Sunnyvale needs nearly 5,500 new housing units during this period.
+This plan aligns with the Strategic Plan's goals to increase/support Affordable Housing and Alleviate Homelessness.
 Sunnyvale's Housing Element describes how the City can accommodate the new units through its zoning and General Plan, and provide some affordable units by using its special funds for affordable housing.